Unitarity Cuts of Integrals with Doubled Propagators: Multivariate Residues

 to use (\ref{local_residue}), for each $f_i$, we have to collect all powers of $f_i$ as one denominator.
 Otherwise, the common zeros of denominators are not discrete points, so the residue is not well defined.
 Hence there is no ambiguity of defining denominators for the residue computation.

 In our paper, we calculate the residues from the maximal cut of integrals with doubled and tripled propagators.
-The degenerate residues are evaluated by our Mathematica package \texttt{MathematicaM2}\footnote{ {The package can be downloaded from \tt https://bitbucket.org/yzhphy/mathematicam2}}, which calls Macaulay2 \cite{M2} to finish the computation of Gr\"obner basis.
+The degenerate residues are evaluated by our Mathematica package \texttt{MathematicaM2}\footnote{ {The package can be downloaded from \tt https://bitbucket.org/yzhphy/mathematicam2}}, which calls Macaulay2 \cite{M2} to finish the computation of Gr\"obner bases.
 We demonstrate the multivariate residue computation explicitly by the one-loop box integral with double propagators.
 Then we show this method is general by two-loop examples.
+Related ideas were previously proposed to reduce one-loop integrals with generic powers of propagators \cite{Zhang:2011ns}.